Phil Mickelson: Health

+Political views

 In 2022, Mickelson lost a significant number of sponsors including KPMG, Amstel Light, and Workday after comments he made about the Saudi-backed golf league, LIV Golf.
 In an interview, he stated that Saudis are "scary motherfuckers to get involved with...
 We know they killed [Washington Post reporter and U.S. resident Jamal] Khashoggi and have a horrible record on human rights.
 They execute people over there for being gay.
 Knowing all of this, why would I even consider it?
 Because this is a once-in-a-lifetime opportunity to reshape how the PGA Tour operates."